Jump to

 Return to top

-Explaining gravity in this way, means that there is no antigravity in the model, nor is there any differece between the behaviour of antiparticle and ordinary particle in a gravitational field
+Nor is there any difference between the behaviour of antiparticle and ordinary particle in a gravitational field

-In the model, gravity affects all the particles of matter in the same way
+Gravity affects all the particles of matter in the same way

-That is, gravity pulls together the particles that have mass, i.e. the torus shaped particles that are the electron, positron, left-handed 'neutral' particle, right-handed 'neutral' particle
+That is, gravity pulls together the particles that have mass - i.e. the torus shaped particles that are the electron, positron, left-handed 'neutral' particle, right-handed 'neutral' particle

-Large dense objects can perhaps exist in the model, such as a neutron star, or a quaser (quasers perhaps emitting light, as a suggestion, by crushing matter at their cores into light)
+Such as a neutron star, or a quaser (quasers perhaps emitting light, as a suggestion, by crushing matter at their cores into light)

 But in the model, matter cannot form an object such as a black hole, where by definition, light does not escape

-In the model, light is directed around objects that have mass
+Light is directed around objects that have mass

-Light is not directed into objects that have mass
+Light is not directed into objects

 Return to top